 I will show them My back and not My face

-18Then they said, “Come and let us devise plans against Jeremiah.
-Surely the law is not going to be lost to the priest, nor counsel to the sage, nor the divine word to the prophet!
-Come on and let us strike at him with our tongue, and let us give no heed to any of his words.”
+18Then [my enemies] said, “Come and let us work out schemes against Jeremiah.
+Surely the law is not going to be lost to the priest [as Jeremiah predicts], nor the counsel from the wise, nor the word from the prophet.
+Come and let us strike him with our tongue [by making charges against him before the king], and let us ignore anything he says.”

 20Should good be repaid with evil?

 Yet they have dug a pit for me.

 Remember [with compassion] that I stood before You